Prasanna28Devadiga/Portfolio-Allocation-DRL/README.md

 Phase 1: Getting it to work
 Phase 2: Improve code quality and refactor code according to the best practices
-Phase 3: Support for Live Trading
-See the [open issues](https://github.com/Prasanna28Devadiga/Portfolio-Allocation-DRL/issues) for a list of proposed features (and known issues).
+Phase 3: Support for Live Trading , Fractional Shares See the [open issues](https://github.com/Prasanna28Devadiga/Portfolio-Allocation-DRL/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->